The Rise of Metal Building Homes: Why Are They Gaining Popularity?

 Metal Home Case Study by Metal Construction Association: Sheet Metal Supply Helps DIY Couple Install RHEINZINK Walls on Home

 In the past, metal building construction was largely limited to commercial and industrial projects.
-But in recent years, it has steadily expanded into the public, government, and residential sectors.
+But it has steadily expanded into the public, government, and residential sectors.
 Today, you’ll find metal structures in recreational areas, public parks, home garages, storage sheds, and even private residences.
 What was once a niche market has evolved into a fast-growing segment of the construction industry.

 According to the Metal Construction News 44th MCN Annual Contractor survey, “For total metal project sales specifically, 2024 saw the number of contractors that sold $10 million or more (30.1 percent) and those that sold under $1 million (35.7 percent) both jump considerably.”
 While commercial remained the top sector at 73.9 percent, it declined notably from 83% in 2023.
 Meanwhile, 7 of the 10 surveyed sectors saw year-over-year growth — including agriculture (43.5%), residential (37%), and transportation (34.8 %).
 Metal roofing and wall systems also experienced consistent increases, signaling broader demand across industries.